 Internal documentation is essentially a process of getting all of your company knowledge in one place.
 It is the build of an open-source knowledge base as a reference point for all company processes and procedures.

 To build this knowledge base, you no longer need tools that document from source code or software engineering skills.
-It’s something that an office manager or project manager can take on.
+It’s something that an anyone in your team can take on.
+And should take on.

 There are different internal documentation types that you need to be aware of before getting started.
 Firstly, you need to ask yourself which bracket this knowledge base falls under— before you begin your technical writing.